Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Introduction

-Finally we axiomatize two interesting preservativity predicates $\pres{\IPC}{\Gamma}\ $: first when $\Gamma$ is considered as the set of $\NNILpar$-projective propositions (this is same as projectivity relative in $\NNILpar$, as defined in \cref{Gamma-proj-nonmodal}), and second when $\Gamma:=\NNILpar$.
+Finally we axiomatize two interesting preservativity predicates $\pres{\IPC}{\Gamma}\ $: first when $\Gamma$ is considered as the set of $\altNNILpar$-projective formulas (this is same as projectivity relative in $\altNNILpar$, as defined in \Cref{Gamma-proj-nonmodal}), and second when $\Gamma:=\NNILpar$.